 - Milk and melons should not be eaten together.
-Both are cooling, but milk is laxative and melon is diuretic, and milk requires more time for digestion.
-Moreover the action of hydrochloric acid in the stomach causes the milk to curdle.
-For this reason Ayurveda advises against taking milk with sour fruits, yogurt, sour cream, cheese, and fish.
+Both are cooling, but milk is laxative, and melon is diuretic, and milk requires more time for digestion.
+Moreover, the action of hydrochloric acid in the stomach causes the milk to curdle.
+For this reason, Ayurveda advises against taking milk with sour fruits, yogurt, sour cream, cheese, and fish.

-In order to stimulate appetite one can chew and eat 1/2 teaspoon fresh grated ginger with a pinch of rock salt before each meal.
+To stimulate appetite one can chew and eat 1/2 teaspoon fresh grated ginger with a pinch of rock salt before each meal.

 Ayurveda insists that iced water should not be drunk during or after a meal as it slows agni and digestion.
 Small sips of warm water taken during the meal serves to aid digestion.
 While eating one should properly masticate the food in order to soften it and ensure that it is thoroughly mixed with saliva.
 If desired, one can finish a meal by drinking a glass of “Takram”.
 This can be made by blending four teaspoons of yogurt with two pinches of ginger and cumin powder in one cup of water.

 When eating, only one third of the capacity of the stomach should be filled with food, one third with liquid and one third should be left empty.
 This will aid in proper digestion and also promotes mental clarity